For more information regarding the Northern Virginia Criminal Justice Academy, please visit www.NVCJA.org.

 Career Development Training

 The development of a police officer's career is a mutual process.
-The Department will continue to offer specific professional training in areas that are job-specific and mission-oriented.
-The Transit Police Officer, on the other hand, will be encouraged to take charge of his or her own career path by attending voluntary, career-guided educational endeavors on their off-duty time.
-The Department will actively promote Metro's Tuition Reimbursement program because a better-educated and more-adaptable officer will positively influence the surrounding workforce and community.
+The Metro Transit Police Department offers additional professional training in areas that are job-specific and mission-oriented.
+Metro Transit Police Officers are also encouraged to take charge of their own career paths by attending voluntary, career-guided educational endeavors on their own time.
+The Department also actively promotes Metro's Tuition Reimbursement program, because a better-educated and more-adaptable officer will positively influence the surrounding workforce and community.

-Training in the special ranges of police work demands a specific, technical, hands-on application of practical skills.
-The Department will continue to develop and implement programs that are both mentally and physically challenging.
-Motorcycle, Canine, Crime Scene Search, Bicycle, and other special training will be coordinated by the Training Division, allowing full control and administration of all training and to insure the highest standard.
-The Department will continue to offer specific outside agency training as needed.
-To maintain its place in the forefront of service excellence and technological advancement, Metro's employees must be highly trained.
-All Metro personnel are encouraged to select from nearly 200 in-house training courses.
-Some are specific to certain departments of jobs; but many classes are open to all employees.
+Training in the special ranges of police work demands the specific, technical, hands-on application of practical skills.
+The Metro Transit Police Department develops and implements programs that are both mentally and physically challenging.
+Anti-Terrorism, Bicycle, Explosive Detection Canine, Explosive Ordinance Disposal, Special Response Team, Civil Disturbance, Crime Scene Search, Motorcycle, and other special training is coordinated by the Metro Transit Police Training Division, allowing full control and administration of all training to ensure the highest standard.
+The Department also offers specific outside agency training as needed.